 - Comes from a disadvantaged background

-- Is part of a group that is underrepresented in the Philadelphia legal community.
+- Is part of a group or background that is underrepresented in the Philadelphia legal community

 All candidates must have a genuine interest in establishing a legal career in the Philadelphia area.
-Additional criteria include academic record; leadership; oral and written communication, research, analytical and organizational skills; sensitivity to professional ethical concerns; maturity, judgment, and integrity; commitment to the practice of law, commitment to hard work; demonstrated interest in the type of work practiced by the employers in the program; the ability to instill confidence in others; problem-solving; initiative; professionalism; relevant work experience; extracurricular activities and interests and other indicia of the potential for success.
+Additional criteria include academic record; oral and written communication, research, and analytical l skills; maturity, judgment, and integrity; commitment to the practice of law; interest in the type of work done by the employers in the program; the ability to instill confidence in others; problem-solving; initiative; and other indicia of the potential for success.

-Since the goal of PDLG is to increase the diversity of those practicing law in the Philadelphia area, in order to be eligible to participate in the Fellows Program, a student must have the citizenship or residency status to practice law here long term without needing to go through additional immigration proceedings.
+Since the goal of PDLG is to increase the diversity of practicing lawyers, to be eligible to participate in the Fellows Program, a student must have the citizenship or residency status to practice law long term without additional immigration proceedings.

 Part-time, evening and joint degree students are eligible to participate in the Fellows Program if they:

-- Will have completed the equivalent of at least one year of law school but less than two years by May of the year they apply and will graduate two years later;
+- Will have completed the equivalent of one year of law school but less than two years by May of the year they apply, and

-- Have no time obligations that might interfere with a full-time commitment to the summer employer.
+- Will have no time obligations that might interfere with a full-time commitment to the summer employer.

-If you are interested in applying but you attend a law school that is not in the Philadelphia area or does not participate in the PDLG Fellows Program, please contact Lois Kimbol to confirm your eligibility before preparing your application.
+If you are interested in applying but you attend a law school where PDLG does not do a presentation to 1L students, please contact Lois Kimbol, Esq., Vice President of Programs to confirm your eligibility before preparing your application.

 PDLG Committee Reviews and Decisions

-At the conclusion of the day of interviews, the PDLG Committee will select those candidates who, in its judgment, are the most qualified, are most likely to succeed as summer associates, and have a genuine interest in establishing a legal career in Philadelphia.
+At the conclusion of the day of interviews, the participating representatives will select those candidates who, in their judgment, are realistically likely to succeed as summer associates.
 Each selected candidate will then be randomly assigned to an employer for an interview for a specific job.
 Of course, no candidate will be assigned to an employer where there would be a conflict of interest.
 The interviewing employer will be provided with a full copy of its candidates' application packages and any other information developed as part of the PDLG process.

-By the Monday after the interview day, all students will be notified by PDLG whether they have been selected for an employer interview and given a preliminary employer assignment.
+By the Monday after the interview day, all candidates will be notified by PDLG whether they have been selected for an employer interview and given a preliminary employer assignment.
 However, until the student is contacted by the employer, the assignment is only tentative.
-If and where changes must be made, they are made as randomly as possible and as soon as possible.
+If and where changes must be made, they are made as soon as possible.

-After being notified of the candidates assigned to them, employers will contact their candidates to schedule interviews within a week and will make decisions within a few days of the conclusion of their interviews.
-Employers understand that students have classes and other academic obligations and need to schedule around them, and we ask candidates to understand that interviews can involve as many as five practicing attorneys who also have complicated schedules, making flexibility in scheduling vital on both sides.
-It is also very important that interviews and decisions be made promptly so as not to disadvantage other applicants who are also waiting for decisions.
+Within a week after being notified of the candidates assigned to them, employers will contact their candidates to schedule interviews and will hold interviews and make decisions as soon as they can.
+Employers understand that students have classes and other academic obligations and need to schedule around them, and ask candidates to understand that interviews can involve as many as five practicing attorneys who also have complicated schedules, making flexibility in scheduling vital on both sides.
+It is also very important that interviews and decisions be made promptly by employers and decisions on offers be made promptly by students so as not to disadvantage other candidates who are also waiting for decisions.

-A student who will not be available for an interview during the interview period specified in the application must say so in the application so we can try to make special arrangements.
-Otherwise, if a student is not reasonably available for interviews during that period for reasons other than emergencies, the student may lose the opportunity to be considered during this first round.
+A candidate who will not be available for an interview during the interview period specified in the application must say so in the application so we can try to make special arrangements.
+Otherwise, if a candidate is not reasonably available for interviews during that period for reasons other than emergencies, the candidate may lose the opportunity to be considered.

-We strongly encourage all those students to whom offers are made to respond as soon as possible, preferably within a week of receiving the offer.
+We strongly encourage all those candidates to whom offers are made to respond as soon as possible, preferably within a week of receiving the offer.

-Participating PDLG law firms have also agreed that if they make an offer outside the PDLG Fellows Program to a student who is matched with another participating PDLG employer for interviewing, the firm will keep the student’s offer open until the PDLG process is complete for that student.
+Participating PDLG employers have agreed that if they make an offer to a PDLG Program candidate who is matched with another participating PDLG employer, the offer will stay open until the PDLG process is complete for that student.

-Students selected for summer employment will receive a letter from the employer confirming the selection and the details of employment. (<when???)
+The usual practice is that students selected for summer employment receive a call or email from the employer with the offer and then a letter employer confirming the selection and the details of employment in accordance with the employer's usual practice.
 The final decisions will not be made by the PDLG, and the PDLG will not have advanced information about employment decisions.

 From time to time, there are positions that open up after the primary round of employer interviews and decisions.
 If that happens, some applicants may be offered another interview opportunity.
-Each year we have had several positions filled through this process, but it is not required that students participate.
+Most years several positions are filled through this process, but it is not guaranteed nor is it required that students participate.

-Each year, application materials for some students not offered jobs with PDLG employers are provided to the Montgomery Bar Association Diversity Committee for consideration under their Summer 1L Programs for diverse law students.
+Candidates not selected by a PDLG employer can choose to have their application materials provided to the Montgomery Bar Association Diversity Committee for consideration under their Summer 1L Programs for diverse law students.
 Many participants in those programs are chosen from PDLG applicants.
 On the PDLG application form, there is an opportunity to choose whether to take advantage of this opportunity.